klagan/samples-dotnet/src/devcontainers/README.md

 Telemetry
 ---------
 The .NET tools collect usage data in order to help us improve your experience.
 It is collected by Microsoft and shared with the community.
-You can opt-out of telemetry by setting the DOTNET_CLI_TELEMETRY_OPTOUT environment variable to '1' or 'true' using your favorite shell.
+You can opt-out of telemetry by setting the DOTNET_CLI_TELEMETRY_OPTOUT environment variable to '1' or 'true' using your favourite shell.

 Read more about .NET CLI Tools telemetry: https://aka.ms/dotnet-cli-telemetry